Rockin' into the Night

-Rockin' into the Night is the third studio album by the southern rock band 38 Special, released in 1979.
+Rockin' into the Night is the third studio album by the Southern rock band 38 Special, released in 1979.

-With this album, 38 Special incorporated some arena rock elements into its sound.

-The title track, written by three members of Survivor, became the band's first big hit (peaking at #43 during a nine-week run on the Billboard Hot 100 singles chart), and marked the first of many songs Jim Peterik would write for and with the band.
+The title track, written by three members of Survivor, became the band's first big hit (peaking at No. 43 during a nine-week run on the Billboard Hot 100 singles chart), and marked the first of many songs Jim Peterik would write for and with the band.

 "Money Honey" is a cover of a 1953 song by Clyde McPhatter and the Drifters.

+Critical reception

+The Santa Cruz Sentinel noted that parts of the album "slip into a dense, wallowing series of undistinguished rock tunes."